rydmike/flex_color_picker/README.md

 ),
 ```

-As can be seen below, now the selected color in the dialog changes the `AppBar`'s color as you select color in the dialog and cancelling it restores the app bar color as well, **Pretty cool!**
+As can be seen below, now the selected color in the dialog changes the `AppBar`'s color as you select color in the dialog and cancelling it restores the `AppBar`'s color as well, **pretty cool!**

 You can connect the color to theme colors and modify your application's theme color values interactively as well, but that goes beyond the scope of this example.

 ![ColorPicker appbar demo](/resources/ColorPickerSimpleDemoAppBar.gif)

-## Digging deeper
+## Going deeper

-The above introduction was a walk through of the bundled example, please see the example section for its complete source code.
+The above introduction was a walk through of the bundled example, please see the example section for the complete source code.

 There are more configuration options available for the `ColorPicker`.
 Use the API reference guide for additional information.
 You can also study the more complete [live web example](https://rydmike.com/democolorpicker/) and its [source code](https://github.com/rydmike/color_picker_demo).

+Happy color picking!